Understanding Your Credit Card Debt Consolidation Options in 2026

 Home Equity Loan vs. HELOC

-A HELOC, conversely, functions more like a credit card, offering a revolving line of credit during a draw period (typically 5-10 years) followed by a repayment period.
-HELOCs usually carry variable interest rates tied to the prime rate, meaning your payments can fluctuate.
+A home equity loan provides a lump sum at a fixed rate with predictable payments over 5 to 30 years.
+A HELOC works more like a credit card, offering a revolving line of credit during a draw period (typically 5 to 10 years) followed by repayment.
+HELOCs usually carry variable rates tied to the prime rate, so payments can fluctuate.

 Substantial Savings Potential